Here you will find a variety of engaging author’s purpose activities.

 - One of two options will result: participants will reshape their opinion based on new knowledge or their point of view on the topic will strengthen.

-Word sorts increase students’ comprehension of related vocabulary words (in this case, literary genres) by having learners categorize an assortment of pre-selected terms.
+Word sorts increase students’ comprehension of related vocabulary words by having learners categorize an assortment of pre-selected terms.

 Here’s how the author’s purpose word sorts activity works…